 Step 2 - Melt the butter in the microwave or on the stove-top.
 Add in the sugar and whisk until the sugar is completely dissolved and the butter has thickened and is smooth and shiny.
 You may need to heat the butter in the microwave with the sugar for 20 seconds or keep it on the stove for 20 seconds to gain the correct consistency.
 Allow the butter to cool.

-NOTE - many buttermilk rusk recipes will require the butter to be rubbed into the flour, then the sugar, eggs, buttermilk are added.
+NOTE - many buttermilk rusk recipes will require the butter to be rubbed into the flour, then the sugar, eggs, and buttermilk are added.
 If you want, you can still rub the butter into the flour.
 Both methods result in really tasty buttermilk rusks.

 Step 3 - Whisk together the eggs and buttermilk.
-Add the eggs, buttermilk and butter mixture to the flour and mix using a wooden spoon or silicone spatula.
+Add the eggs, buttermilk, and butter mixture to the flour and mix using a wooden spoon or silicone spatula.
 Once a shaggy dough has been achieved, knead the dough a few times using your hands until you have a smooth-ish dough.
 Some gluten development is wanted, but we aren't going for bread dough.

 Step 4 - To make chunky buttermilk rusks roll out golf-ball-sized pieces of dough and place them in the loaf tins, with their sides touching.
 To make sliced buttermilk rusks, divide the dough between your loaf tins and press into place.
 When making sliced buttermilk rusks, you can use a square cake tin or a roasting dish to bake your dough.